pshroff04/License_Plate_Localization_Number_Extraction/README.md

 ﻿# Licence Plate Localization and Recognition

 In this project, I tried to solve the problem of automatic detection of licence plate from given image and recognizing the licence number.
-The dataset used is CCPD[1].
+The dataset used is CCPD (Chinese Car Parking Dataset).

 ## Prerequisite